haiwen/seafile-user-manual/en/wiki/manage_library_as_wiki.md

 ![File history](./imgs/file_history.png)

 You can open a hidden side bar on the right side of the Markdown editor.
-Table of contents, file information, formatting suggestions, and collaborative commenting are provided in this side bar.
+Table of contents, file information, and collaborative commenting are provided in this side bar.

 ![Markdown Editor Side Bar](./imgs/editor_side_bar.png)